bjonesdataliteracy/usgs-earthquake-sync/demo_script.md

 ```
 Using the `earthquakes` dataframe, create 3 visualizations with markdown headers before each one:
 1. A histogram of earthquake magnitudes — what's the distribution?
+1b.
+Change the binning for magnitude on the x-axis of the histogram to step size of 0.5
+2. A time series showing daily earthquake counts — are quakes becoming more or less frequent?
+2b.
+What happened on April 2, 2026?
+"I'd like to drill down on April 2, 2026.
+That seems like a huge outlier.
+Can you give me a list of all of the earthquakes from that day, and show them to me on a map or lat/long scatterplot?"
-2. Group the earthquakes into 6 geographic clusters using K-means on their latitude/longitude, then plot every quake on a map (or a lon-vs-lat scatter) colored by cluster — which tectonic regions emerge?
+3. Group the earthquakes into 6 geographic clusters using K-means on their latitude/longitude, then plot every quake on a map (or a lon-vs-lat scatter) colored by cluster — which tectonic regions emerge?
 Convert lat/lon to 3D unit-sphere coordinates before clustering so the dateline doesn't split the Pacific.
-3. A time series showing daily earthquake counts — are quakes becoming more or less frequent?
+3b.
+"Can you create a map colored by cluster using the pydeck package in python?"
 ```
 **[WAIT — let the agent create multiple cells]** **[TALKING POINT — while agent works]**